-- Lung health of the patient
+Lung health of the patient

-Many patients opt for alternative treatments, specifically immunotherapy and photodynamic therapy.
+Some patients opt for alternative treatments, such as immunotherapy and photodynamic therapy.
 Immunotherapy tricks the body’s immune system into thinking it should attack tumors while photodynamic therapy helps to kill cancer cells via distinguishing lights and photosensitizing drugs.

 Additionally, patients may use follow-up natural forms of treatments such as acupuncture, massage therapy, herbal remedies, and meditation.

 A new treatment option that is still being developed is mesotherapy, which entails injections filled with plants, extract, homeopathic agents, and additional ingredients.
 The mixture is injected into the patient’s adipose fat cells.

 Although research and studies is still being done, mesotherapy is said to work best if the patient was exposed to asbestos but has yet to develop mesothelioma.
 There is currently no FDA-approval for mesotherapy, but scientists hope to develop a breakthrough that will help people who have already been diagnosed with mesothelioma.

 The CRS-210 vaccine is another new treatment option that’s still in its clinical trial stages.
 Physicians injected a weakened form of Listeria monocytogenes into the mesothelioma patient’s system in order to have the immune system attack the disease and prevent cells from producing mesothelin.
 In clinical studies, the vaccine is usually used in conjunction with traditional treatment medications, such as cisplatin, along with pemetrexed.